Canara Bank: Overseas operations history

 Canara Bank established its international division in 1976.
 In 1983, Canara Bank opened its first overseas office, a branch in London.
 Two years later, Canara Bank established a subsidiary in Hong Kong, Indo Hong Kong International Finance.
-In 2008–2009, Canara Bank opened its third foreign operation, this one a branch in Shanghai.
+In 2008–2009, Canara Bank opened its third foreign operation, a branch in Shanghai.
 Later Canara Bank established a branch each in Leicester and Bahrain, and converted its Hong Kong subsidiary into a branch.

 Canara Bank incorporated its subsidiary in Tanzania as CBTL in 2015.

 Controversies

 On 6 June 2018, the UK division of Canara Bank was fined £890,000 ($1.2 million) by the UK's Financial Conduct Authority and was blocked from accepting new deposits for around five months for systematic anti-money laundering (AML) failures.

 Canara Bank faced a monetary penalty of Rs 2.92 crore from the Reserve Bank of India (RBI) due to non-compliance with regulations, including failures in linking interest rates of loans to external benchmarks and other operational norms.

-In 2024, Canara Bank officers were recorded verbally abusing employees for not meeting their work targets, and the videos circulated on social media, prompting the bank to address these incidents publicly.
+In 2024, Canara Bank officers were recorded verbally abusing employees for not meeting their work targets, and the videos circulated on social media, prompting the bank to publicly address these incidents.